 Again, the Migratory Bird Resource list includes only a subset of birds that may occur in your project area.
 It is not representative of all birds that may occur in your project area.
+It is not representative of all birds that may occur in your project area.
 To get a list of all birds potentially present in your project area, please visit the Rapid Avian Information Locator (RAIL) Tool.